invoklab/InvokController/README.md

 `myController.loop();`

-`delay()` function should not be use, because it blocks the program routine.
-This might cause the websocket connection to drop.
+`delay()` function use is discouraged, because it blocks the program routine.
+It might cause the websocket connection to drop.
 Use `millis()` instead, and create if statement to execute routine every certain time period.

 ## Examples
 Two sample codes provided to demonstate basic functionality of this library, and the Controller app.